SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/en/index.rst

 **ARM**

-The ARM platform is the first school-level supercomputing cluster based on the ARM processor in China.
+ARM platform is the first university-level supercomputing cluster based on the ARM processor in China.
 It has a total of 100 CPU nodes.

 * `ARM Documentation <https://docs.hpc.sjtu.edu.cn/job/siyuan.html>`_